The causes of strategic drift and how to avoid them

 For CEO Gary DiCamillo, the reality that people would actually abandon print photography in droves came as a shock.
 When asked about his past views on Polaroid’s viability in the digital age, he freely admits, “That was a major hypothesis that I believed in my marrow that was wrong.”

-This strategic shift flux can be attributed to other factors, including a bias for advancements in chemistry over hardware or technology.
+This strategic drift flux can be attributed to other factors, including a bias for advancements in chemistry over hardware or technology.
 Even as nostalgia fuels a minor comeback for Polaroid, any potential it had to become a dominant force in digital photography will likely never develop.

 4. Transformational change or company death